DownArrows/dab/README.md

     - `listen` *string* (*none*): `hostname:port` or `ip:port` or `:port` (all interfaces) specification for the webserver to listen to; leave out to disable
     - `nb_db_conn` *integer* (10): number of database connections open for the web server
+    - `root_dir` *string* (*none*): root directory that is served at the root URL, with automatic directory index generation, and which serves `index.html` as the root of a directory if present.

 ### Sample configuration